Learning in Markov Decision Processes under Constraints: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this work, we initiate a study to develop learning algorithms that simultaneously control all the components of the regret vector while controlling unknown MDPs.
-We note that the regret bounds of our algorithms are $\tilde{O}(T^{.75})$, which is larger than the $\tilde{O}(T^{.5})$ dependence for unconstrained RL problems.
-The key challenge involved in reducing this dependence, is the requirement to \emph{tightly} control all the $M+1$ components of the regret vector \emph{simultaneously}.
-An interesting research problem is to characterize the set of achievable regret vectors.
-Another interesting question is whether it is possible to bound the norm of the regret vector as $\tilde{O}(T^{.5})$, so as to recover the regret growth-rate of unconstrained RL problems.
+We devised algorithms that are able to tune different components of the cost regret vector, and also obtained a non-achievability result that characterizes those regret vectors that cannot be achieved under any learning rule.~In our work, we assume that the underlying MDP is unichain.
+An interesting research problem is to characterize the set of achievable regret vectors under the weaker assumption that the underlying MDP is communicating.